ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/awards/aumc_awards.md

 If you are an early-career researcher who has experienced pushback for prioritising openness, this award can be especially meaningful.
 External recognition of your efforts is a useful counterweight when you have been told that open science "isn't worth the time" or "doesn't count for evaluation".
 Your work deserves to be seen.

 And there is the prize money: every shortlisted applicant goes home with a monetary award.

 ---

+## Award categories

+There are three categories you can apply under.
+Each has its own scoring criteria (see [How applications are reviewed](#how-applications-are-reviewed)).

+1. **Open Science as a Core Objective.** For projects where open science is the primary goal.
+This includes initiatives specifically designed to develop, promote, or systematically implement open science practices, such as building open infrastructure, developing open-science training programmes, or advancing reproducibility frameworks across your team/department.
+2. **Open Science as a Research Component.** For research projects where open science practices play a meaningful but supporting role.
+This includes studies that incorporate preregistration, FAIR data sharing, open materials, registered reports, or open-source tools as part of a broader scientific investigation.
+3. **Science Communication.** For projects that prioritize making science accessible, engaging, and understandable within and beyond the academic community.
+This includes public outreach, citizen science initiatives, open educational resources, or any effort to bridge the gap between research and society.

+---